invisible-college/tawk.space/README.md

 sudo ln -s /etc/letsencrypt/live/<your-domain>/fullchain.pem certs/certificate
 sudo ln -s /etc/letsencrypt/live/<your-domain>/privkey.pem certs/private-key
 ```

-Note: If you want the tawk.space logo, download it at https://tawk.space/favicon.ico and put it in the tawk.space folder as `favicon.ico`.
-This avoids having to put images in the repository.

 Finally, run it!
 Again, you might want to use `screen`.